 Healthcare

-In terms of healthcare, Chad has great difficulties since there are few skilled doctors and facilities.
-The nation also handles rather high incidences of infectious diseases, including HIV/AIDS and malaria.
-The government and foreign agencies have worked to increase access to healthcare; however, additional resources are required to properly handle these problems.
+In terms of healthcare, Chad has great difficulties since educated doctors and facilities are in short supply.
+Furthermore, common in the nation are rather high incidences of infectious diseases, including HIV/AIDS and malaria.
+Although the government and foreign groups have worked to increase access to healthcare, more resources are required to fairly handle these problems.

 Cuisine